JoseDRamirezM/InfoSec/Web Security Academy/SQLInjection/Attacks/Blind SQL injection/labs/Blind SQL injection with conditional responses/Blind SQL injection with conditional responses.md

 For this lab `Burp Intruder` may not be the best strategy, I wrote a Python script to automate the process of sending each letter and incrementally construct the password string.
 This can be done on `Burp Intruder` but it will be very time consuming.

-	Note: I realized maybe it can be done fast by using the Burp's Turbo Intruder extension.
+	Note: I realized maybe it can be done faster by using the Burp's Turbo Intruder extension.

 ## The script